NoahSoto/discord-executive-order-tracker/README.md

 This bot will track the latest 10 presidential actions listed on [whitehouse.gov](https://www.whitehouse.gov/).

-# Install
+# Installation

-To install the bot, run the following commands:
+To run the bot, run the following commands:

 ```
 git clone https://github.com/NoahSoto/executive-order-tracker